On Dating Again

 Personality-wise, I’m something called an extroverted introvert.
 I love people and am curious about their motivations, I’m gregarious and fun-loving and never balk at public speaking gigs.
 I’m a riot.
 I’m also an introvert.
 An introvert who can only be ‘on’ because of the sustenance I get from being alone.
 This can be confusing for those who don’t know me well.
 My intimates put up with this side of my nature for only so long before storming my apartment doors with those concrete bolster things the police use; or smash through my windows SAS style hurling tear gas bombs at my head whilst blasting cold water at my MacBook Pro.

 On the looks front, I’m still an attractive black woman, I think.
-I haven’t been stoned in the street recently as a witch, a measure I find as arbitrarily useful as any other.
+I haven’t recently been stoned in the street as a witch, a measure I find as arbitrarily useful as any other.
 Physically fit, (I walk everywhere), I carry at least 2 stones over my ideal weight.
 This is due in part to the breast cancer pills I have to take for a while longer, and partly because I came off an exhausting 40-year diet.
 On the breast cancer gig, I am clear and grateful.

 My hair is Peter Pan or condemned-prisoner short, although I used to have very long hair.
 However, with a three-hour drying time, I went rogue some years ago and cut off “all that good hair” and never regretted it.
 It suits my face shape, which is prosaically round or charitably heart-shaped.

 My lady parts haven’t completely fused over, although like holes in ears you do have to keep the thing open with a piercing or two.
 Bananas come in handy.
 It’s also not so much a Brazilian down there as a Namibian.
-Namibia is one of the ten driest countries in the world behind Sudan, I think.
+Namibia is one of the ten driest countries in the world behind Sudan, I believe.
 Being said, my ‘lady purse’ is somewhat fashionable if grown women with bare pre-pubescent parts is still in vogue.
 Mine got there by default when the hairs took a date-night vote to travel south.
 To Brazil probably.

 I’m comfortable in my 5’